tthorntone/AdNauseam-Wiki/Filter-lists-from-around-the-web.md

 ### Resources

-See [FilterLists](https://filterlists.com/) for a comprehensive list of filter lists from all over the web.
+See [FilterLists](https://filterlists.com/) for a comprehensive list of filter lists from all over the web (click the _Add_ link of a filter list to import that list into uBO).